uc-cdis/mariner/README.md

 and then recursively traverses the graph from the top down.
 When mariner handles a particular vertex in the graph, the logic is this:
 - if workflow, then resolve(workflow)
 - else, dispatch(task)

-where to resolve a workflow means to handle all of its steps, and to dispatch a task means to run that task as a job.
+where to "resolve a workflow" means to handle all of its steps, and to "dispatch a task" means to run that task as a job.

 ### Dependencies Between Steps; Job Scheduling